UWC2-PYTHON/ProgrammingInPython/source/modules/Debugging.rst

     pdb> where  # print stack trace, bottom is most recent command pdb> list  # list the code including and surrounding the current running code

-To repeat the current command, press only the Enter key
+To repeat the current command, press only the Enter key.

 ::